chrisalexman/image-resizer/README.md

 ## Example Output

 An example before and after of the image and aspect ratio changed.
-It's subtle but the whitespace was trimmed from the LEFT and BOTTOM sides of the image.
+It's subtle but the whitespace was trimmed from the LEFT and RIGHT sides of the image.

 Before | After
 :-----:|:-----: